pietraferreira/quartz/content/notes/university/presentation-script-fyp.md

 **Slide 15: AI Approach for Code Analysis**

-In the subject of testing, I'm integrating AI to analyse code snippets for ownership and borrowing concepts.
+I'm integrating AI to analyse code snippets for ownership and borrowing concepts.
 The idea is to feed ChatGPT with code snippets, and request its analysis to then compare against the custom parser.

-My initial setup includes an Express server, which facilitates the communication between the user's code submissions and AI analysis.
-I have dotenv to ensure the API key remains protected, ensuring safe interactions with GPT.
-Through the /analyse-code endpoint, users can submit Rust code which is then processed asynchronously to leverage OpenAI's capabilities in understanding and analysing complex code patterns without traditional syntactic context.
+ Users can submit Rust code which is then processed to leverage OpenAI's capabilities in understanding and analysing complex code patterns without traditional syntactic context.

 This doesn't only extend the parser functionally, but opens up new avenues for understanding how AI interprets programming concepts compared to traditional parsers.